minhhoang-00/minhhoang-00/README.md

 ***HEY THERE***

-**i'm Nguyen Minh Hoang, A Computer Engineering Student on Industrial University Ho Chi Minh City**
+**i'm Nguyen Minh Hoang :technologist:, A Computer Engineering Student on Industrial University Ho Chi Minh City**

 My github is a small store to save my project during my studies.
 I hope my small store can help people who are interested in mobile apps to hone in on it.